Jermaine0Forbes/Node-React-Template/README.md

 - ~~create tag functional system~~
 - ~~get multiple class names package~~
 -  ~~cleanup, remove unused code~~
--  add logic to tag listing page
+-  ~~fix dropdown subtopic list~~
--  fix dropdown subtopic list
+-  ~~add logic to tag listing page~~
 -  add logic to tag edit page
 -  add wysiwyg editor to entry field
-- lazy load the topic list, topic, and tag list page
+- lazy load the topic list, entries, and tag list page
--  create quiz-templates, quiz-sessions,  table
+-  create quiz-templates, quiz-sessions, and maybe results table
 -  possibly create answers table
 - update the new logging function that will log in console, on file, and turn all content to json